-Stop Toiling With Our Collective Sensibility - Kogi Youths Blast Senators Over 1,200 Bags of Rice Donation To Civil Servants
+Stop toiling with our collective sensibility - Kogi youths blast senators over 1,200 bags of rice donation to civil servants

 “One would expect that the senate which is the highest lawmaking body in the country be more decorous and fair in attending to such matters as sensitive as this.

-“We expect the distinguished senators to be non-partisan and fair by sending delegation to verify the true state of things before playing to the gallery," the youths added.
+“We expect the distinguished senators to be non-partisan and fair by sending delegation to verify the true state of things before playing to the gallery."

-Onlinenigeria.com earlier reported that the Senator representing Kogi West Senatorial District, Dino Melaye, had described the situation in Kogi state as deplorable.
+NAIJ.com earlier reported that the senator representing Kogi West senatorial district, Dino Melaye, had described the situation in Kogi state as deplorable.

 Melaye while kneeling down during a plenary on Wednesday, October 25, begged his colleagues to help resolve the issues in the state.